 Decision Support Increased

-People support the decisions that are made, now understanding that each decision needs support, even if there was not total agreement.
+People support the made decisions, now understanding that each decision needs support, even if there was not total agreement.
 Active listening is used in communication with peers, supervisors, and direct reports.
 The marketing manager makes more informed decisions, and employees support those decisions, whether they came up with them or not.
 They now realize that their voices are heard, and even if the solution wasn’t their idea, they get to work on implementation.